Go to the French version

 Amen.

-The translation is a traditional English version from the 1928 Book of Common Prayer.
+The translation is a traditional English version from the 1928 Book of Common Prayer, still used by the Catholic Church.
+This must have been the version familiar to Tolkien.

 References